Business Meal Deduction: What Counts & What Doesn’t

 While you can treat a client to a nice meal, the IRS specifies that meal expenses cannot be “lavish or extravagant” for the circumstances.
 There isn’t a specific dollar limit, which can make this feel a bit subjective.
 It really comes down to a test of reasonableness.
 For example, a fancy steak dinner to celebrate closing a six-figure deal is likely reasonable.
 However, ordering the most expensive champagne for a routine weekly check-in might be flagged as lavish.
 Use your best judgment and consider what another business owner in your industry would deem appropriate.
 When in doubt, it’s always better to be conservative with your spending and deductions.

-Misinterpreting Employee Meal Rules
+Getting Employee Meal Rules Right

 Providing food for your team can be a great perk, but the rules around deducting these meals can be tricky.
 For instance, meals you provide for the convenience of your business—like lunch during a mandatory training session—are typically 50% deductible.
 However, it’s important to stay current, as tax laws can change.
 According to some tax experts, this deduction is set to change in the coming years.
 Misinterpreting these rules can lead to overstating your deductions.
 Make sure you understand the specific conditions for deducting employee meals, whether they’re for office parties, meetings, or daily convenience, to ensure you remain compliant.